alan-maguire/skbtest/README.md

 struct sk_buff * is the core networking abstraction used to represent packets as they travel through the networking stack.
 Here we demonstrate KTF functionality by writing tests which assert aspects of skb behaviour.
 The initial intent of this work is demonstrate how to write tests with KTF; however a longer-term aspiration is to develop a valuable set of unit tests around skb behaviour.

-Any contributions or feedback is most welcome!
+Any contribution or feedback is most welcome!

 Test cases are added to kernel/skbuff.c.
 To run the tests you will need to build googletest from source, build KTF and build this suite also.